The Heart Sutra 心经

 无眼界乃至无意识界,无无明亦无无明尽,乃至无老死,亦无老死尽,

-til no aging nor death,
+up to no aging and death,

 无苦集灭道,

-No suffering, nor the cause of suffering,
+No suffering, no cause of suffering,

-Nor the cessation of suffering,
+No cessation of suffering, and no path.

 无智亦无得。以无所得故,菩提萨埵。依般若波罗蜜多故,心无挂碍;无挂碍故,无有恐怖,远离颠倒梦想,究竟涅槃。

-Because there is nothing to be obtained,
+Because there is nothing to attain,

-Relying on Prajñāpāramitā,
+The Bodhisattvas, relying on Prajñāpāramitā,

-Have no hindrance in their heart.
+Have no hindrance in their heart,

-No hindrance therefore no fears,
+No hindrance and therefore no fears.

-Away from all delusions and dreams,
+Away from all deluded dreams,

-Realise the Ultimate Nirvana.
+They realise the Ultimate Nirvana.

 三世诸佛,依般若波罗蜜多故,得阿耨多罗三藐三菩提。

-All Buddhas of the three ages,
+All Buddhas of the three times,

-By relying on Prajñāpāramitā
+relying on Prajñāpāramitā,

 故知般若波罗蜜多,是大神咒,是大明咒,是无上咒,是无等等咒,能除一切苦,真实不虚。